 Sam Kannegiesser is well known in rescue circles in Northwestern Ontario.
 She is the founder of Adopt A Mutt Rescue and has raised over 65 puppies, as well as providing round the clock care for over a dozen orphaned neonates, from birth to finding their forever homes.
 Sam has extensive experience with the Puppy Culture Program and is committed to using positive reinforcement based training with the dogs that come through her rescue as well as her personal dogs.
 Her rescue work often focuses on special needs dogs and her extensive training knowledge helps her support these dogs through counter conditioning, +CER, shaping, cooperative care behaviours, as well as applying her canine conditioning knowledge to help strengthen and improve mobility in some cases.

 She is also an experienced Agility Handler and has successfully trialed four of her own dogs in NADAC, AAC, USDAA, UKI and ASCA.
 Sam currently trials her dogs Fidget & Felix in Agility and has begun working on Trick Dog Titles with her cleft palate puppy Feisty.
 This year she has achieved AAC Games Dog of Canada, Agility Dog of Canada titles on two of her dogs.
 In addition to attending and volunteering in classes and at dog events locally for over ten years, Sam is committed to growing her training knowledge and advancing her skills through continuing education.
-She is an Alumni of Susan Garrett’s Handling 360 as well as a member of Agility Nation.
+She is a Certified Professional Dog Trainer (CPDT-KA) is an Alumni of Susan Garrett’s Handling 360 as well as a member of Agility Nation.
 She regularly takes courses with Fenzi Dog Sports Academy Alumni and this spring attended the IBACC & FDSA Lemonade Conference.
-She is currently studying to take her CDPT-KA exam.

 Heather has been working as a professional dog trainer since 1996.
 She has an honours degree in psychology with an area of interest in animal learning and behaviour as well as a Master of Education degree.
 She engages constantly in professional development believing strongly in lifelong learning and growth.
 She has a passion for helping people develop a stronger bond with their dogs through playing together particularly in the sport of agility.
 She is working on her certifications with the International Association of Animal Behaviour Consultants and the Certification Council for Professional Dog Trainers.